What Is Hybrid Learning in School?

 - Encourages academic exploration.
 Independent learning and go-at-your-own-pace modules allow students to explore different educational materials they wouldn’t necessarily get in the classroom.
 As a result, they broaden their learning experience through a range of educational resources.

 - Allows teachers to structure learning to best suit the students.
 Teachers can plan individual virtual work on online learning days and save discussions and presentations for in-classroom learning.

-How to create an effective hybrid learning classroom
+How to create an effective hybrid learning environment

 Ready to put together the ideal hybrid classroom ?
 Here are several tips for creating an effective learning environment.

-Select a hybrid learning strategy to improve the learning model
+Select a strategy to improve the learning model

 First, determine which educational technology you will use.
 After this, undergo tech training to understand these technologies.
 This way, you’ll be able to use them effectively in the classroom and online.
 The best strategy?
 Keep it simple.
 Choose one or two valuable technologies or platforms to manage your online learning and assignments.